How to buy Healius (HLS) shares

 The latest dividend was paid out to all shareholders who bought their shares by 12 September 2021 (the "ex-dividend date").

 Healius share price volatility

 Healius Limited provides facilities and support services to independent general practitioners, radiologists, and other healthcare professionals in Australia.
 The company operates through three segments: Pathology, Imaging, and Day Hospitals.
 It offers diagnostic imaging services, including X-ray, ultrasound, computerized tomography, mammography, magnetic resonance imaging, nuclear medicine, positron emission tomography, and interventional radiology; and private medical laboratory and pathology services.
 The company also provides cataract surgery, colonoscopy, gastroscopy, plastic and cosmetic surgery, skin, cancer removal, IVF egg collection, and gynaecological surgery services.
-It operates 2,234 pathology sites; 15 day hospital sites; and 146 imaging sites.
+It operates 2,335 sites, including 2,185 pathology sites; 15 day hospital sites; and 135 imaging sites.
 The company was formerly known as Primary Health Care Limited and changed its name to Healius Limited in December 2018.
-Healius Limited was incorporated in 1994 and is based in St Leonards, Australia.
+Healius Limited was incorporated in 1994 and is headquartered in St Leonards, Australia.

 Frequently asked questions

 More guides on Finder